Ways for Grandparents to Help Fund College

 A 529 plan is just one of the ways that grandparents can pitch in at tuition time.
 We take a look at the pros and cons of each:

 While generous and perhaps more personal than other methods, giving large amounts of cash or stock to your young grandson or granddaughter for their future college is an option you should approach with caution.

 There also are drawbacks even if college is imminent.
-Exceeding the annual $14,000/$28,000 exclusion amount could cost you in not only gift tax but the generation-skipping transfer tax (GSTT).
+Exceeding the annual $16,000/$32,000 exclusion amount could cost you in not only gift tax but the generation-skipping transfer tax (GSTT).
 This tax addresses the shift of property by gift or at death to a person two or more generations below that of the gift-giver.
-A direct gift of cash or stock to a student also will be deemed as income and taxed at a rate of 50 percent, which could harm their eligibility for financial aid.
-And it could subject them to the “kiddie tax” – causing them to be taxed at their guardian’s higher rate on unearned income above $2,100.
+A direct gift of cash or stock to a student also could subject them to the “kiddie tax” if that gift subsequently produces income – causing them to be taxed at their guardian’s higher rate on unearned income above $2,300.

-A better approach: Give the cash to the parents, since the gift will not then have to be reported when applying for student aid.
+A better approach: Give the cash to the parents (subject to the same $16,000/$32,000 annual exclusion amount), since the gift will not then have to be reported when applying for student aid.

 Direct Tuition Payment

 Writing tuition checks to your grandchild’s school is certainly an effective way of accomplishing your goal if you are interested in covering part or all of the bill.
 Just be sure to consider all implications.

 Because tuition payments made directly to the college are not considered taxable gifts, there is no need to file a gift tax return.
 (The gift-tax exclusion does not apply to room and board, activity fees, book fees and similar expenses.)
 This is a surefire way to guarantee that your money is used solely for educational purposes.
 If you choose to pay for more than tuition, you also can give your grandchild a separate tax-free gift of up to the $16,000 (or $32,000) annual limit.